Zen Garland Order Core Practices

 Embodiment Practices Developing Bodymind Consciousness

 Buddhism has not had an adequate psychology to help individuals, families and groups deal with dysfunctional neuro-biological heritage or historical wounding and misshaping that prevents healthy, cooperative, and fulfilling participation in the world.
 When practitioners have impediments in major domains of their functioning, we refer them for professional guidance.
-We are integrating some Western psychological therapies with Zen practices as a way of awakening to, reintegrating, and healing wounded and split-off parts of ourselves that most spiritual practices do not address, but bypass!
-These Zen psychotherapeutic approaches include Roshis Genki and Genmitsu’s form of Eugene Gendlin’s Focusing Oriented Therapy, Zen Focusing.
-We also offer Roshi KC Ma Sato’s Morning Star Way and Sensei Wolfgang Okami Schmachtenberg’s Interdialog, both evolved from Roshi Dennis Genpo Merzel’s Big Mind Process and Zen Focusing.
-Dharma Holder John Mitsudo Mancuso has developed the Dream Embodiment process, a Zen adaptation from Jungian therapy.
+We are integrating Roshis Genki and Genmitsu’s form of Eugene Gendlin’s Focusing Oriented Therapy, Zen Focusing with Zen practices as a way of awakening to, reintegrating, and healing wounded and split-off parts of ourselves that most spiritual practices do not address, but bypass!

 The consequences of humanity’s objectifying, utilitarian, and materialistic dominance over the natural world are so evident in the increasing emergence of extreme weather, global warming, rising sea levels, droughts, famines, and the devastation and mass extinctions occurring in the animal, bird, fish and insect populations.